Firecracker Meatballs

 - Eggs.
 Bind the meatballs together.

 - Spices.
-I used a mix of smoked paprika, garlic powder, and onion powder for these meatballs.
+I used a mix of smoked paprika, garlic powder, salt, pepper, and onion powder for these meatballs.

 - Oil.
 Use any neutral oil of your choice to pan-fry the meatballs.

 - Firecracker sauce.
 The namesake of this incredible dish.
-A combination of buffalo sauce, brown sugar, soy sauce, and some seasonings makes the dreamiest and most fiery sauce ever.
+A combination of buffalo sauce, brown sugar, soy sauce, and a few seasonings makes the dreamiest, most fiery sauce ever.
 Please try to use fresh garlic and ginger, as they really make a difference.

 How to make firecracker meatballs